+During a disaster, S&T information is needed for decision making prior to a lengthy peer review process.
 Scientists and engineers should be prepared to share their analyses, even if they are not complete.
-As is frequently expressed by the EM community, "an eighty percent solution is better than none at all."
-One way that researchers have been able to share research findings before the publication of their research is by writing blog posts or tweets that summarize the key findings of their research.
-This approach makes research rapidly accessible and easy to share with the EM community and other stakeholders.
+As is frequently expressed by the emergency management community, "an eighty percent solution is better than none at all."
+One way that researchers have been able to share research findings prior to the publication of their research is by writing blog posts or tweets that summarize the key findings of their research.
+This approach makes research rapidly accessible and easy to share with the emergency management community and other stakeholders.